KyujinHan/Sakura-SOLAR-DPO/README.md

 # Introduction
 - Recently, I create the [Ko-platypus🥮](https://github.com/Marker-Inc-Korea/KO-Platypus) LLM, which was `Korean LLM Rank 1`.
 - I wanted to take it a step further and make the global number one as well!!
-- So, using [Yi-34B](https://huggingface.co/01-ai/Yi-34B) based LLM, I tried fine-tuning.
+- So, using [Yi-34B](https://huggingface.co/01-ai/Yi-34B) based LLM, I tried fine-tuning😓.
 - Through a lot of trial and error, I found my way.
-- **This repository almost releases the knowledge base for that model!!**
+- **This repository almost releases the knowledge base for that model!!😚😚**
 - (Because, I love opensource.)

 # News
-(Coming soon...)
+(Coming soon...)🤗🤗

 # Model Performance
 | Model | Average | ARC | HellaSwag | MMLU | TruthfulQA | Winogrande | GSM8K |